Layers of the Heart Wall

 The stratum myoelasticum, the specialized tissue layer of the heart valves, is composed of fibrosa and spongiosa.
 The fibrosa is a layer of non-vascular, dense collagenous connective tissue.
 In the atrioventricular valves, the fibrosa is located on the side facing the ventricles, while in the semilunar valves, it is located on the side facing the arteries.
 The spongiosa is a layer of loose connective tissue.

 Cardiac skeleton located on the valvular plane

 Endocarditis is an inflammation of the inner layer of the heart.
-It is caused by bacterial infection or an immune system reaction to a streptococcus infection of the tonsillar ring—a secondary infection resulting from rheumatic fever.
-Endocarditis most frequently occurs in the valve region, especially on the left side of the heart because this region bears a greater mechanical load.
-Endocarditis caused by substance abuse using infected peripheral venous catheters and injection materials occurs primarily on the tricuspid valve.
-This happens because the pathogen travels directly via the venous system and enters the right side of the heart.
+It can be caused by infectious (e.g. septicemia due to gram-positive) and non-infectious entities (e.g. malignancy).
+Endocarditis most frequently occurs in the valve region, especially on the left side of the heart, which bears a greater mechanical load than the right side of the heart.
+Endocarditis triggered by using infected peripheral venous catheters and injection materials (e.g., with substance use or substance use disorder) occurs primarily on the tricuspid valve because the pathogen travels directly via the venous system and enters the right side of the heart.

-- Skeletal muscle fibers are unbranched, whereas cardiac muscle cells form a three-dimensional network.
+- Skeletal muscle fibers are unbranched, whereas cardiac muscle cells form a three-dimensional network

 Additional differences between cardiac and skeletal muscle: